UK tests house-to-house in hunt for new COVID-19 variant

 In recent weeks, scientists also identified new, more contagious variants in South Africa and Brazil, both of which contained the spike protein mutation.

-In hopes of preventing those variants from becoming widespread in Britain, the government has barred travel from South Africa, South America and Portugal, a popular European transit point for travelers from South America.
+In hopes of preventing those variants from becoming widespread in Britain, the government has barred travel from South Africa, South America and Portugal, a popular European transit point for travellers from South America.

 But closing the borders isn't sustainable, said Professor Andrew Hayward, a professor of infectious disease epidemiology at University College London.